A Stitch in Time (1963 film): Cast

-Filming
+Production

 The film was shot almost entirely at Pinewood Studios in Buckinghamshire.
 Location filming was kept to a minimum.

+Producer Hugh Stewart said it was the most financially successful film he ever made.
+"We did [James] Bond business with it."

 Release

 A Stitch in Time represents Wisdom's most commercially successful title.
 It was among the ten most popular films of the year at the British box office in 1964.
+Filmink called it "a commercial blockbuster."

-The film was rereleased in 1984 in Chennai India.
-The film was a smash hit and ran for many weeks at the old Alankar Theatre (now demolished).
+The film was rereleased in 1984 in Chennai India; it was a smash hit and ran for many weeks at the old Alankar Theatre (now demolished).

 Critical reception

+The Monthly Film Bulletin wrote: "This is the Norman Wisdom mixture much as before, though his semi-stuttering hesitancy and the sentimentality are both rather overplayed.
+The humour is more patchy than in On the Beat, and in the earlier scenes Wisdom tends to make his comedy effects simply by shouting.
+The slapstick sequences, however – though including the time-honoured dentist's chair farce and the inevitable female impersonation (this time as a nurse) – are inventive and smartly put over."